 The client uses DNS round robin to determine which IP address to use to send the request to the load balancer.
 The load balancer node that receives the request uses a routing algorithm to select a healthy instance.
 It uses the round robin routing algorithm for TCP listeners, and the least outstanding requests routing algorithm (favors the instances with the fewest outstanding requests) for HTTP and HTTPS listeners.

 The cross-zone load balancing setting also determines how the load balancer selects an instance.
 If cross-zone load balancing is disabled, the load balancer node selects the instance from the same Availability Zone that it is in.
 If cross-zone load balancing is enabled, the load balancer node selects the instance regardless of Availability Zone.
 The load balancer node routes the client request to the selected instance using its private IP address.

 To ensure that your back-end instances are able to handle the request load in each Availability Zone, it is important to keep approximately the same number of instances in each Availability Zone registered with the load balancer.
 By default, your load balancer distributes incoming requests evenly across its enabled Availability Zones.
-For example, if you have ten instances in Availability Zone us-west-2a and two instances in us-west-2b, the traffic is equally distributed between the two Availability Zones.
+For example, if you have ten instances in Availability Zone us-west-2a and two instances in us-west-2b, the requests are distributed evenly between the two Availability Zones.
 As a result, the two instances in us-west-2b serve the same amount of traffic as the ten instances in us-west-2a.
-Instead, you should distribute your instances so that you have six instances in each Availability Zone.
+Instead, you should have six instances in each Availability Zone.

 To distribute traffic evenly across all back-end instances, regardless of the Availability Zone, enable cross-zone load balancing on your load balancer.
 However, we still recommend that you maintain approximately equivalent numbers of instances in each Availability Zone for better fault tolerance.